x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/edge-transport-servers.md

 Messages sent from the Exchange Online organization to recipients in the on-premises organization follow the reverse route.

 > [!NOTE]
 > Installing an Edge server and establishing an Edge subscription will impact your mail flow.
-This process automatically creates two send connectors for Internet mail flow, one configured to send e-mail to all Internet domains, and another to send e-mail from the Edge Transport server to the Hub Transport server.
+This process automatically creates two send connectors for Internet mail flow; one configured to send e-mail to all Internet domains, and another to send e-mail from the Edge Transport server to the Hub Transport server.
 Please review the connectors and mail flow if this is not your intended mail flow scenario.

 **Mail flow in a hybrid deployment with an Edge Transport server deployed**